bonfire-networks/bonfire_ui_common/README.md

 # Bonfire.UI.Common

-`Bonfire.UI.Common` is an extension for [Bonfire](https://bonfire.cafe/) that contains:
+A library of common utils and helpers used across Bonfire extensions

-- Many common functions for web UIs in Bonfire extensions
+- Many common functions for web UIs
 - Common and generic re-usable components
 - Etc